 This thesis involves the development of software applications especially designed to visualize and interact with different data sets, as well as the integration, in the existing VR set-up, of off-theshelf or specially designed hardware devices to improve interaction with the data.
-The work will focus mainly in the following topics:
+The work may be focused in the following topics:

-- Study of the state of the art in Virtual Reality environments, as well as interaction in these environments. - Identification of a set of interesting visualization problems that can benefit from the use of VR technology.
-Some examples include visualizing Medical Imaging, Mechanical Engineering, Geophysics and Geochemistry or enriched Archaeological 3D models, for which data are already available. - Development of software to visualize the selected data in one or more VR configurations.
-Integration of additional interaction options, possibly through the integration of hardware devices (such as devices used in Computer Vision, Computer Games, etc.) - Definition of interaction methods (e.g. gesture languages) adequate to navigate and interact with the developed applications, as well as their evaluation and validation with real users (i.e., the data owners). - Study the possibility to integrate collaborative capabilities.
+- Study of the state of the art in Virtual Reality environments, as well as interaction in these environments. - Identification of a set of visualization problems that can benefit from the use of VR technology.
+Possible examples include visualizing Medical Imaging, Geophysics or enriched Archaeological 3D models, for which data and usage scenarios are already available. - Development of software to visualize the selected data in one or more VR configurations.
+Integration of additional interaction options, possibly through the integration of hardware devices (such as devices used in Computer Vision, Computer Games, etc.) - Definition of interaction methods (e.g. gesture languages) adequate to navigate and interact with the developed applications, as well as their evaluation with real users (i.e., the data owners). - Study the possibility to integrate collaborative capabilities.